Miriodor

-Miriodor is a Canadian musical group in the genre of Rock in Opposition; the band combines jazz, progressive rock and chamber music into a powerful sound reminiscent of artists like Univers Zéro or Art Zoyd.
+Miriodor is a Canadian musical group of the Rock in Opposition movement; the band combines jazz, progressive rock and chamber music into a powerful sound reminiscent of artists like Univers Zéro or Art Zoyd.

 History

 Miriodor was founded by François Émond and Pascal Globensky in 1980.
 By 1983 the band consisted of Émond (violin, flute, keyboards, clarinet), Globensky (keyboards, acoustic guitar), Rémi Leclerc (percussion), Sabin Hudon (saxophone), Denis Robitaille (guitar, bass, vocals) and Marc Petitclerc (keyboards).
 In 1986, this line-up independently released the album Rencontres.

 In 1984, Émond, Globensky, Leclerc and Hudon moved to Montreal, and began recording.
 One song, “Middle Ages”, appeared in the audio magazine RēR Quarterly.
 In 1987, they independently released two albums: Tot Ou Tard and Metam Orpho Sis.

 Émond left the band in 1987.
-In 1988, the band was signed by Cuneiform Records and recorded the album Miriodor, which included many of their previously-published songs.
+In 1988, the band was signed by Cuneiform Records and recorded the album Miriodor, which included many of their previously published songs.
 The album was released worldwide; they played the 1988 Festival International de Musique Actuelle de Victoriaville and, with the help of the l’Agence Québec/Wallonie-Bruxelles pour la jeunesse (the agency for international co-operation between Belgium and Quebec), toured in Belgium and France in March 1989.

 In 1991, Cuneiform released Miriodor’s 3rd Warning.
 The band played the Festival des musiques de création du Saguenay-Lac-St-Jean and the International Computer Music Conference.
 Bernard Falaise (electric guitar and bass) joined the band in 1993.
 The quartet recorded the song "Promenade sous zéro", which appeared on the compilation album Unsettled Scores.

 In 1996, Miriodor released the album Elastic Juggling.
 Sabin Hudon left the band mid-process; he was replaced by Nicolas Masino (bass, keyboards), and they performed at ProgScape ‘96 in Baltimore, the Montreal International Jazz Festival, and at La Maison du Québec in St-Malo (France).
 In 1998, Marie-Chantal Leclair (saxophones) joined the band.
 In 1999, Miriodor recorded the score for the documentary film Almanach, produced by the National Film Board of Canada.

 In October 2000, Miriodor played at Chicago's HotHouse, and at Edgefest, an Avant-garde festival in Ann Arbor, Michigan.
 Their album Mekano, was released in September 2001, now with the addition of violinist Marie-Soleil Bélanger.
 Miriodor performed at the progressive rock festival NEARfest in Trenton, NJ in 2002 and 2003.NEARfest in Trenton, NJ in 2002 and 2003.

 By 2011, Miriodor was back to a trio, of Falaise, Globensky and Leclerc, and they recorded their 2013 album, Cobra Fakir.
 Nicolas Lessard (bass guitar/keyboards) joined Miriodor, and the band premiered the material live on Sat.
 Aug.
 31st at ProgDay 2013 in Chapel Hill, North Carolina.
 In 2014, they played Seattle's Seaprog festival.

 In 2017, the band released the album Signal 9.
 The album is dedicated to Miriodor co-founder François Émond, who died that year.

-As of 2021, the band has gone quiet, although it is still maintaining its Facebook page.
+In 2022, the band released the album Elements.
+As of 2024 they were seen as the opening act for the David Cross Band in the province of Québec.